LACE: Lattice Attention for Cross-thread Exploration: Analytical Results

 \textbf{Lemma 1 (Independent Failure Bound).} In the standard Best-of-N setting, $N$ traces $y_1, \dots, y_N$ are sampled i.i.d. from $P(Y|X)$.
 The probability that the system fails to uncover $y^*$ is exactly the product of the individual error rates:

 Because samples are independent, observing that threads $1 \dots k-1$ have failed provides no information to correct thread $k$.
 The error rate $\epsilon_0$ remains constant for every sample.

-\textbf{Theorem 1 (LACE Improvement via Conditional Probability).} LACE introduces a dependency where thread $k$ is conditioned on the latent states of peers $y_{<k}$.
+\textbf{Theorem 1 (LACE Improvement via Conditional Probability).} LACE introduces a dependency where each thread can condition on peer latent states at aligned generation steps.
 Let $E_k$ be the event that thread $k$ fails ($y_k \neq y^*$).
 The joint failure probability for LACE is given by the chain rule: